Prevent misuse of your business name or details

 Protect your business from business identity fraud.
 Key measures you can take:

 • Set up a Google Alert for your company name.
-You will then be notified automatically whenever your company name is mentioned on the internet.
+You will then be notified automatically whenever the name of your business or organisation is mentioned on the internet.
 That way, you can immediately see when a fraudster is creating a site under your name.

-• Handle company and personal data with care.
-Implement a clean desk policy.
+• Handle company and personal data with care, both online and offline.
+Be careful what you share on social media.
+And implement a clean desk policy.

 • Check your public domain name details via Whois or SIDN.
 Ask your web hosting provider if they shield your sensitive information if possible.
 Think of (email) addresses, phone numbers, and employee names.
 Do leave the email address of a technical contact so that, for example, cybersecurity organisations can alert you to digital threats.